Physics Bugs #9

 4. bhop_toc boosters repeated activation bug

-5. bhop_toc jump at end fall through floor
+5. bhop_toc jump at end fall through floor DUPLICATE OF BUG 7

 6. walk into wall without moving mouse, walk target is not refreshed at end of wall FIXED in 55ff199269

-7. very small mv value fall through ground xD
+7. very small mv value fall through ground xD FIXED in 05dfb3920b

 8. surf

-9. divide by zero in Minkowski vert_edges
+9. divide by zero in Minkowski vert_edges (UNREPRODUCIBLE)

-1. smooth transfer between flush minkowski surfaces 2. the monster jam bug fall through slanted part 3. bhop_toc bug (multitouch?)
-4. bhop_toc boosters repeated activation bug 5. bhop_toc jump at end fall through floor 6. ~~walk into wall without moving mouse, walk target is not refreshed at end of wall~~ FIXED in 55ff199269ec9c99b715578ae7cf54cf28cc8017 7. very small mv value fall through ground xD 8. surf 9. divide by zero in Minkowski vert_edges 10. bhop_arcane_v2 boosters too strong
+1. smooth transfer between flush minkowski surfaces 2. the monster jam bsp bug fall through slanted part 3. bhop_toc bug hitting the side of a crate on the last stage, falling through the ground (multitouch?)
+4. bhop_toc boosters repeated activation bug 5. ~~bhop_toc jump at end fall through floor~~ DUPLICATE OF BUG 7 6. ~~walk into wall without moving mouse, walk target is not refreshed at end of wall~~ FIXED in 55ff199269ec9c99b715578ae7cf54cf28cc8017 7. ~~very small mv value fall through ground xD~~ FIXED in 05dfb3920b85b89e8ddd38fa5f22486d1cc05814 8. surf 9. divide by zero in Minkowski vert_edges (UNREPRODUCIBLE) 10. ~~bhop_arcane_v2 tetris stage accelerators are too strong~~ FIXED in c7263df4ae0ec8be9d7f51dacf1dcb550b1a98e7, cbf8a1ccfb424abaaafc78f9f127c52c62ea62a3

 Author